Popaganda: Composition

 Musically, the sound of Popaganda has been described as power pop.
 Vocalist/guitarist Daryl Palumbo described the album as being "more musical" than anything he had done previously, calling it highly melodic.
 Taking influence from the Beatles, in addition to the Mod revival of the 1970s, he wanted "all the hooks to soar and all the songs to be as memorable and melodic as possible."
 Breaking down the album into sections, he described it as "one part the Knack, one part Cheap Trick, five parts Elvis Costello and the Attractions, one part Graham Parker, and tons of Nick Lowe melody lines" with "a modern take on those artists".
 It marked a shift away from the dance and electronic influences of their past work.
+Keyboardist Jessie Nelson said it was inspired by pop musicians such as Costello, Mike and the Mechanics and Steve Winwood, alongside duos Cassius and the Rondo Brothers.

 AllMusic reviewer Corey Apar said the band retained the "post-punk dance attitude", though its "filtered this time through late-'70s pop influences" instead of "back-alley beats and electro-rock fuzz" that their previous collaborate Dan the Automator favored.
 Two of the tracks, namely, "Nowhere Fast" and "Egyptian Musk", recalled the sound of Decadence.
 The staff at Ultimate Guitar called the guitar work "gritty and sharp" though they followed "plain structures" with three chords.
 Discussing the title, Palumbo explained it referred to the "writing zone I was in for this whole period in my life".
 He had toyed with releasing a double album as the song count had risen to 50 tracks.